 Your body makes less and less collagen as you age, so you may want to support it with the right nutrition so you can keep making an optimal amount of collagen.

-Supplementing with collagen has been shown to increase the integrity of all of your connective tissue, so it’s up to you to keep your skin glowing and your joints and bones healthy as you age.
+The best supplements for connective tissue contain collagen.
+They have been shown to increase the integrity of all of your connective tissue, so it’s up to you to keep your skin glowing and your joints and bones healthy as you age.

 Nitric oxide (“N-O” for short”) is a simple molecule with profound effects.
 Doctors know how it makes blood vessels relax.
 Athletes know how it can decrease your oxygen use.
 It’s well-researched effects on your gut, your brain, and even the mitochondria that power your cells are relatively unknown in popular media.